-- The "Latest wiki articles" widget (here: "Tips & Tricks about COYO") helps to draw attention to useful tips and possible uses of COYO.
-This is particularly relevant in the start phase of your digital home to get the users used to the features of COYO and offer them assistance.
+- The "Latest wiki articles" widget (here: "Tips & Tricks about Haiilo") helps to draw attention to useful tips and possible uses of Haiilo.
+This is particularly relevant in the start phase of your digital home to get the users used to the features of Haiilo and offer them assistance.

 - Alongside news and information, certain content or company departments should also be highlighted on this homepage.
 This content is separated from the previous section using the Divider widget with a heading (here: "Corporate Design").
 We have also added clickable pictures and a title with the "Rich text editor" widget.
 This breaks up the overall impression of the homepage.

 Do you want to know more about designing homepages?
 Then take a look at our article on "Design layouts: Homepage(s)".